Fifteen Years Later, 'Fight Club' Still Sucks

 The brutality they exercise on one another is borderline pornographic.
 Society has never told men that in order to be real men, they must not fight, nor express their animalistic instincts.
 It is, rather, the opposite.
 War Machine may currently be public enemy number one, but the fact remains that MMA is one of the most popular sports in the modern age.
 Violence is in vogue.
 So what the fuck are these guys rebelling against so emphatically?

-Fight Club, I realized upon viewing this scene, is the Reddit of movies.
+Fight Club, I realised upon viewing this scene, is the Reddit of movies.

 Palahniuk wrote Fight Club as satire, as an examination of the horrors that lie within the juvenile male id.
 At the end of the book and film, the narrator is shown standing before the destruction said id created, regretting what it has done.
 Which is all well and good, but that isn’t the message the average audience, the average red-pill-popping Redditor, takes away.
 These dorm-room-poster owners are, instead, completely entranced by the intense violence and misogyny that transpired in the two hours before the end scene.